 Ask the dealership if any recall notices are pending and find out whether the issue has been resolved.
 If not, ask them to repair the problem.

-If they say it has been fixed, ask for proof.
+If they say the problem has been fixed, ask for proof.
 You can also find out yourself by going to safecar.gov and searching by the VIN for any recall notices.

 Check for additional information on the vehicle.
 You’ll want to know whether it has a salvage title or whether it has been involved in prior accidents or whether the car has been deemed a lemon.
 Again this can be done via CarFax and an independent car inspection by a third party car inspector.
 See more below.